 Returning the River to Health

 However, as population increased, the Hudson's natural resources were abused.
 Sewage discharges led to high bacteria counts and low oxygen levels.
 Valuable wetlands were filled in, scenic vistas desecrated by quarrying, millions of fish killed in cooling water intakes, and food webs contaminated by toxic chemicals.
 Dismayed at such abuse, citizens took action.
 In the late nineteenth century, New York and New Jersey residents mounted an interstate effort to preserve the Palisades cliffs.
 In the 1960s the battle to save Storm King Mountain in the Highlands helped found today's national environmental movement.
 New York voters passed a bond act for sewage cleanup in 1965; the federal Clean Water Act was enacted in 1972.
 These measures significantly improved water quality in the Hudson estuary.
 The Hudson River National Estuarine Research Reserve and other preserves were established to protect critical wetland habitat.

 Today the Hudson River is one of the healthiest estuaries on the Atlantic Coast.
 Its rich history and striking environmental recovery have made it one of the nation's fourteen American Heritage Rivers.
 In partnership with DEC's Hudson River Estuary Program, citizen groups and government agencies continue to make progress in restoring and protecting this great river for generations to come.

 More about The Hudson Estuary: A River That Flows Two Ways:

-- The Atlantic Sturgeon: The Logo of The Hudson River Estuary - The Hudson River Estuary logo depicts an Atlantic sturgeon, the Hudson's largest fish.
+- The Atlantic Sturgeon: The Symbol of The Hudson River Estuary - The Hudson River Estuary logo depicts an Atlantic sturgeon, the Hudson's largest fish.